AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 Next, we create in our Fabric workspace a partial medallion structure comprised of a bronze and gold layer each made up of a Lakehouse.
 Additionally, we use a Dataflow Gen2 to carry out any data transformations in the bronze layer before making the data available in the gold layer.
 This section substitutes the Azure Storage.

 Finally, all these pieces are refreshed in sequence using a pipeline.
+Additonally, there is an E-Mail trigger that sends the status (success or failiure) of the pipeline once the run is finished.

 ### What is a Medallion Structure?